LayerManager/layman/doc/models.md

 - Workspace is folder for [publications](#publication).
 - Each workspace is identified by name that is unique among all workspaces.
 - The name is lower-case, maximum length is 59 characters.
-- Workspace name is sometimes used for structuring publication-related data.
-For example, it's part of REST API URL (`/rest/workspaces/<workspace_name>/...`).
-- Workspace's REST API consists of all [map and layer endpoints](rest.md) endpoints.
+- Workspace name is used when creating, filtering, and bulk-deleting publications through the [map and layer endpoints](rest.md).
+Single-publication endpoints use UUID.
 - There are following types of workspaces:
    - [Personal workspace](#personal-workspace)
    - [Public workspace](#public-workspace)